-- Prepare for arrival in your destination country by exchanging an initial amount of currency prior to departure.
+- Prepare for arrival in your destination country by exchanging an initial amount of currency prior to departure or at the arrival airport.
 This will negate the need to delay activity upon arrival and may help with any transportation or other fees at the destination.

 - Investigate the opportunity to have online banking made available for your accounts to manage funds while abroad.
 If you access your funds from abroad, take care to access sensitive financial material only from computers that you trust.

 - Do not rely on the ability to open a bank account in foreign countries; this may be extremely difficult or in some cases impossible.

 - ATM availability may vary widely even from town to town; prepare for this prior to travel.
 Arrival airports may have an ATM that you can use as soon as you arrive so you have some funds to get you started on your journey.

 - Credit cards and banks vary widely in the fees charged for transactions made in foreign currencies.
 See Don't Get Fleeced by Fees on Vacation from the Motley Fool (29 May 2007).
 If you plan to make credit purchases abroad, consider finding a credit card, bank, or credit union that offers low fees.

 - Credit cards offer more protection for both lost/stolen cards and for disputed transactions than debit cards do.
 See The Best Travel Credit Cards (March 15, 2017) from Time's Money.com for some cards with added travel perks.

 - Cash Cards are also an option - these are prepaid cards that can act as debit, credit, and ATM cards (details vary).

 - Investigate value-added taxes (VAT) and goods and services taxes (GST) information - you may be able to recuperate the tax upon departure if you follow procedures at purchase time.
 See Value-Added Tax Refunds from RickSteves.com for an introduction to the process.